ASU-VDA-Lab/Mobile-Processor-Carbon/README.md

 $CI$ - Carbon intensity

 - #### Carbon footprint per billion transistor
-CFP per billion transistors is another metric that can be used to see the progress being made from a fab perspective.
+CFP per billion transistors is another metric that can be used to see progress in semiconductor manufacturing.

 - #### Carbon footprint per GB
-Important for companies to include CFP per GB in their reports.
+Companies need to include CFP per GB in their reports.

 ## Dataset
 We have uploaded the entire Google Pixel series, and iPhone series processor specifications and sustainability-related carbon footprint details of both the processor and the entire phone under **data** directory [[1]][Apple-reports] [[2]][Google-reports]